aeagle/react-spaces/README.md

 ## Getting started

-Spaces can be used by importing the spaces using the following:
+Spaces can be used by using the following:

 ```typescript
 npm i react-spaces